 Benefiting from good access at the end of an upgraded private track, Pipers is navigable all year round with a two-wheel drive car.

-There is an Article 4 direction on the wider woodland including Pipers for the prevention of motor vehicle racing, any improvement to, or installation of gates, fences or walls.
+There is an Article 4 direction on the wider woodland including Pipers which means that permitted development rights which normally apply for any improvement to, or installation of, gates/fences/walls have been removed and full planning permission should be sought.

 If It Were Mine